smokeballdev/api-docs/docs/documentation/Authentication.md

 ### 2. Request an Id Token

-Once you have obtained an authorization code, you can now use it to get an access token which may be used to make requests to the API.
+Once you have obtained an authorization code, you can now use it to get an **id_token** which may be used to make requests to the API.

 Make a POST request to <https://datastaging-auth.smokeball.com/oauth2/token> with the following parameters and headers: